 For electricity, the CO2 factor in scenario 2, European (EU28+NO) energy consumption, in chapter 7.5.3 in NS 3720: 2018 Method for greenhouse gas calculations for buildings shall be used.
-The average factor over the last 3 years must be used.
+The average factor for the last 3 years of available data must be used.